Geoffrey42/tinkling-dices/README.md

 # tinkling-dices
-a little rooms booking platform for STATION F
+A little rooms booking platform for STATION F

 This project is originally a hiring technical test for STATION F.